See ancient propagandist art at Augustus’ altar of peace.

 History

-• The Roman Senate ordered the construction of the Ara Pacis to celebrate Augustus’ return, after three years, from his campaigns in Hispania and Gaul.
+The Roman Senate ordered construction of the Ara Pacis to celebrate Augustus’ return from three years of campaigns in Hispania and Gaul.
+Construction began on 4 July.

-• Construction started on July 4, 13 BCE, and it was dedicated on January 30, 9 BCE.
-It was placed near Augustus’ mausoleum in the Campus Martius, an area north of the city walls.
+The altar was dedicated on 30 January and placed near Augustus’ mausoleum in the Campus Martius, an area north of the city walls.

-• The altar was wholly forgotten sometime during the 2nd century CE and was gradually buried by sedimentation from the rising river.
+The altar was forgotten and gradually buried by sedimentation from the rising Tiber River.

-• In 1536, parts of the altar were discovered during the construction of a palace on the site where it lay hidden, and more parts were unearthed sometime during the 1800s.
+Parts of the altar were discovered during palace construction on the site where it lay hidden.

-• In 1938, the pieces were reassembled in their current location on the banks of the Tiber River, housed in a purpose-built museum.
+The pieces were reassembled in their current location on the banks of the Tiber and housed in a purpose-built museum.

-• Today, the Ara Pacis is visited by people from all over the world, and the outside area of the pavilion has become a hangout area for tourists and locals alike.
+The Ara Pacis attracts visitors from around the world, and the pavilion’s outdoor area has become a popular hangout spot for tourists and locals.